jiwonjulietyoon/Python_Notes/Database/SQLite.md

 #### ORDER BY : sort selected records by specified columns

 - `ORDER BY colName1, colName2`: _colName1_ is the primary sorting standard while _colName2_ is the secondary standard
-- `ORDER BY colName DESC` : sort in descending order (default is ascending order)
+- `ORDER BY colName1 ASC, colName2 DESC` : DESC => sort in descending order (default is ascending order)

 #### LIMIT : maximum number of selected records to display